VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -cacheExpireDuration duration
     	Items are removed from in-memory caches after they aren't accessed for this duration.
 Lower values may reduce memory usage at the cost of higher CPU usage.
 See also -prevCacheRemovalPercent (default 30m0s)
   -enableTCP6
-    	Whether to enable IPv6 for listening and dialling.
+    	Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable
-    	Whether to enable reading flags from environment variables in additionally to the command line.
+    	Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from the command line if this flag isn't set.
 See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string
     	Prefix for environment variables if -envflag.enable is set -flagsAuthKey string